Read facts you never knew about Doris Day:

 After retiring from acting, Doris and her son Terry bought the Cypress Inn, a hotel near her home in Carmel.
 Of course it’s related to her work for animals: the hotel is known for its dog-friendly atmosphere.

-Doris’ nickname among her friends is Clara Bixby.
+Doris’ nickname among her friends was Clara Bixby.
 She got it from actor Billy De Wolfe while filming Tea For Two in 1950, when he said she didn’t look like a ‘Doris Day’ but more like a ‘Clara Bixby’.

 Read more about Doris Day’s life.